Scrip00/Selfie-segmentation-library/README.md

 //mediapipe/examples/android/src/java/com/google/mediapipe/apps/backaar:backaar.aar
 ```

-Finally, you can use generated .aar file by opening backgroundremover project and importing the aar in backremlib module.
-One of ways to do it is to place the .aar in `libs` folder and include it in module `build.gradle` with:
+Finally, you can use generated .aar file by opening your project (or backgroundremover example) with backremlib module and importing the aar in it.
+One of ways to do it is to place the .aar in `libs` folder and include it in library module `build.gradle` file with:

 ```
 repositories {